Festival om natur & videnskab

 The Lung of Prometheus / Mikkel Rostrup / Installation

-A silver-shimmering lung pulses among the trees on Søndermarken's iconic hill, Lindehøjen.
+A silver-shimmering lung breathes among the trees on Søndermarken's iconic hill, Lindehøjen.
 It belongs to Prometheus — the titan from Greek mythology who stole fire from the gods and gave it to humanity, who used it to build advanced civilizations and technologies.

 Ven / Simon Hjermind Jensen / Installation